Lefschetz fibrations on cotangent bundles and some plumbings: Plumbing space of two cotangent bundles

-We prove Theorem \ref{thm plumbing}. \begin{theorem} Let $M_1$ and $M_2$ be smooth manifolds of the same dimension.
+In Section \ref{section Lefschetz fibrations on plumbings}, we prove the following Theorem. \begin{theorem}[=Theorem \ref{thm rough statement2}] Let $M_1$ and $M_2$ be smooth manifolds of the same dimension.
 Let $P$ be the plumbing of two cotangent bundles $T^*M_1 \# T^*M_2$ at one point.
-Then, there is an algorithm producing a Lefschetz fibration on $P$ from a pair of handle decomposition $D_1$ and $D_2$ of $M_1$ and $M_2$ respectively, such that the center of the unique zero handle of $D_i$ is the plumbing point in $M_i$. \end{theorem} \begin{proof} In order to prove, we give an abstract Lefschetz fibration, then we show that the total space of the abstract Lefschetz fibration is equivalent to $P$.
-0.2in
+Then, there is an algorithm producing a Lefschetz fibration on $P$ from a pair of handle decomposition $D_1$ and $D_2$ of $M_1$ and $M_2$. \end{theorem}

-{\em Abstract Lefschetz fibration.} An abstract Lefschetz fibration consists of a regular fiber and an ordered collection of exact Lagrangians in the fiber.
-We start the proof by constructing a regular fiber.
-For $i= 1, 2$, let $D_i$ be a given handle decomposition of $M_i$.
-By using the notation used in Section \ref{subsect the zero sections}, let
+In the first subsection, we briefly review the notion of plumbing spaces and we will describe the resulting Lefschetz fibration that Theorem \ref{thm plumbing} produces.
+The proof of Theorem \ref{thm plumbing} will appear in Section \ref{subsection proof of plumbing theorem}.